brgomes/pdf-sign/README.md

     composer install

-Create your .pem public and private files based on your .pfx certificate file.
-The commands are just below.
+Create your .crt file based on your .pfx certificate file.
+The command is just below.

 Put .pdf file named **source.pdf** on root directory.